 Dr. Nelson is also tasked with building coalitions within the University, raising the visibility of SPS Academic Offerings at Columbia, establishing productive working relationships across a wide variety of individuals and groups, and is a leading voice for the organization in both internal and external settings.
 Prior to this position, Dr. Nelson was the Associate Dean for Online Learning at Columbia University.

-Eric Clausen is the Senior Platform Support Specialist at SPS and previously served in the department as a remote webinar assistant for several years.
+Eric Clausen is the Associate Director of Learning Management Solutions at SPS.
+He previously served in the department as Webinar Assistant and later Senior Platform Support Specialist for several years.
 He has held a broad range of instruction and support positions at several institutions including Rutgers University, The Cooper Union, Texas A&M University, and Christian Brothers University.
 In his current role, Eric provides administrative support for our current LMS, Canvas, as well as designs faculty training for the ever-changing online learning landscape.

 Outside of SPS, Eric spends lots of time drawing, riding his bike, anecdoting, and baking.
-He received a Master of Fine Arts from Rutgers University in 2009 and sold that diploma at a yard sale in 2010.
+He received a Master of Fine Arts from Rutgers University in 2009.

 Domi started working at SPS in March 2016, as a consultant to the Curriculum & Instruction team, focused on shaping and supporting strategic initiatives--notably Modularity by Design.
 In October 2016, she joined the team full-time.